Health Services Organization and Policy PhD Program

 - Rackham Administered Fellowships

-Most of these funding opportunities cover full tuition and health insurance, and provide a stipend.
-The H.S.O.P. admissions committee attempts to arrange funding for as many incoming students as possible.
-Decisions are generally announced in late March.
+These funding opportunities cover full tuition and health insurance, as well as provide a stipend.
+The HSOP admissions committee arranges funding as a part of the admissions offer.
+Decisions are generally announced in March.